-11A - The student understands characteristics, distribution, and migration of population in Texas during the $19^{th}$ , $20^{th}$ , and $21^{st}$ centuries.
-The student is expected to analyze why immigrant groups came to Texas and where they settled.
+10A - The student understands the characteristics, distribution, and migration of population in Texas during the 19th, 20th, and 21st centuries.
+The student is expected to identify why immigrant groups came to Texas and where they settled.

-11B - Analyze how immigration and migration to Texas in the 19th, 20th, and 21st centuries have influenced Texas
+10B - Describe how immigration and migration to Texas have influenced Texas